-We have also identified a family of third party patents under which we may require a license in relation to a structural component of our lentiviral vector (cPPT) prior to any commercialization of SPEAR T-cells.
-We believe such licenses are available and we are in discussions to procure a license or freedom to operate under the relevant patent rights.
+We have also identified a family of third party patents under which we may require a license in relation to a structural component of our lentiviral vector (cPPT) prior to any commercialization of the NY-ESO SPEAR T-cell.
+The requirement for such a license and the scope of such license will depend on progression of the NY-ESO SPEAR T-cell through clinical programs.
+GSK will control the progression of the NY-ESO SPEAR T-cell through clinical programs following anticipated transition of the program to GSK during 2018.
+We believe such licenses are available and can be negotiated.

 We may also require licenses under third-party patents covering certain peptide sequences or the use of those peptides.
-Such licenses will require payment of sums
+Such licenses will require payment of sums by us and we cannot guarantee that the terms of such licenses will be available on commercially acceptable terms or at all, which could limit the peptides which can be used